 After graduating from our Criminal Justice training program, you’ll have a chance to make a real difference in your community and the world.
 But making a difference isn’t easy unless you have the right skills and education.
 At Miller-Motte College, our Criminal Justice program will give you the skills you need to succeed.

 As part of your education at Miller-Motte, you’ll take a variety of Criminal Justice training courses, all taught by experienced instructors.
 Here are just a few of the classes you’ll take:

 To find out additional information about the classes in our Criminal Justice program, download our Course Catalog.

 When you graduate with your Associate of Occupational Science Degree in Criminal Justice, you can be sure there will be plenty of career options to choose from including:

 Correctional Officers and Jailers help keep both prisoners safe and the public safe when prisoners are moving between the courtroom and prison.
 You’ll oversee people who have been accused of crimes as well as people who have already been convicted.

 As a Court Clerk, you’ll ensure that courtroom proceedings are completed efficiently and accurately.
 You’ll work closely with attorneys and witnesses, preparing them for court, preparing court dockets, recording court proceedings and making sure they know when to be in court.

-Note: This program is not intended to meet state requirements for a law enforcement officer or police officer.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, Security Guards and Gaming Surveillance Officers, on the Internet at http://www.bls.gov/ooh/protective-service/security-guards.htm
+Note: This program is not intended to meet state requirements for a law enforcement officer or police officer.*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Correctional Officers and Bailiffs, on the Internet at https://www.bls.gov/ooh/protective-service/correctional-officers.htm